 Novae are interacting binary stars in which a white dwarf accretes matter from a companion star.
 A thermonuclear explosion on the surface of the white dwarf ejects the matter, causing a significant brightening across the spectrum from radio waves to gamma rays.
 Our group and international collaborators are involved with monitoring nova outbursts using a range of telescopes and interpreting the observations in terms of hydrodynamic models of the explosion.
 A number of projects are possible in this area, including reduction and analysis of radio observations (including from e-MERLIN), hydrodynamic simulations of shocks and modelling of X-ray emission.
 Outstanding questions relate to the geometry of the ejecta and the ultimate fate of the white dwarf, in particular whether some of these systems eventually end as supernova explosions.

 We only have one example of life in the Universe, here on Earth.
 Searches are ongoing on Mars and, in the near future, other solar system bodies.
 But we now know there are likely to be billions of habitable planets in the Milky Way alone.
-We may even find spectroscopic evidence of life on one of these planets in the next few decades.
-The problem is they are too far away to visit.
-So the only plausible way of determining whether intelligent life exists elsewhere is by communication at light speed using electromagnetic radiation.
-There are a number of ongoing SETI projects around the world and searches will feature in future radio telescope projects such as the Square Kilometre Array (see this review paper).
-In this project, you will help write and implement code running on GPU-based systems installed at Jodrell Bank and streaming data from the Lovell and other e-MERLIN telescopes.
-Various search algorithms can be explored, including the analysis of high spectral resolution data.
-Although we have no idea whether extra-terrestrials exist, let alone whether they are sending us messages, experience tells us that analysis of signals in a new region of parameter space may well bear fruit in other areas of astrophysics.
-Although this project will involve analysis of real-time astronomical observations, it is largely a programming/signal processing task, so students need to be comfortable with their skills in this area.
+We may even find spectroscopic evidence of life (bio-signatures) on one of these planets in the next few decades.
+However, the unambiguous discovery of intelligent life probably requires the detection of techno-signatures e.g. artificial narrow-band radio signals.
+There are a number of ongoing SETI projects around the world searching for such signals (e.g. Breakthrough Listen), and next generation telescopes such as the Square Kilometre Array (see this review paper <http://arxiv.org/abs/1412.4867>) will have a major impact on the field.

 A superconducting parametric amplifier for the new generation of radio telescopes